 3. You must not overestimate nor underestimate other people.
 Learn from other people’s strengths and make up for your own deficiencies.

 The Bible says: “Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves” (Philippians 2:3).
 God has given each of us different caliber, talent and strengths.
 Because of this, we should have a humble heart when interacting with our brothers and sisters and we should properly address others’ strong or weak points.
 We must not overestimate nor should we underestimate others.
 We should absorb the strengths of others so that we can make up for our shortcomings.
 If because of our own strengths, caliber and talent we end up looking down on others and magnify our own strengths without limit, through which we show off and boast about ourselves, as well as judge, disparage and bring harm to others, this is how we are being controlled by our own arrogant and conceited corrupt nature.
 This is not the way that a Christian should live.
 For example, before, I always thought that my own caliber was better than that of a sister with whom I worked, so I looked down upon her.
 During our work together, I intentionally and unintentionally showed off and my heart was filled with pride for myself.
 My corrupt disposition caused God to loathe me and it caused God to cover His face from me.
 My spirit became dark and depressed.
 There were many clear problems in my work that I was unable to discover, while the sister’s work gradually became better.
 I thought of what Jesus said: “And whoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted” (Matthew 23:12).
 This was when I saw how arrogant I was.
 I was not aware of myself.
-Actually, it is because of’s work that my work did produce some results or I was able to discover some problems.
+Actually, it is because of the Holy Spirit’s work that my work did produce some results or I was able to discover some problems.
 However, I still stole God’s honor and I was immeasurably self-satisfied and admired my own ego.
 I looked down on my fellow brothers and sisters.
 In reality, I was just very irrational!
 At the same time, I was aware that I needed to learn how to let go of myself.
 I had to open-mindedly absorb the sister’s strengths in order to make up for my own deficiencies.
 Only if I did this would God be happy and my own life would continuously grow.
 As a result, I started to do so.
 When there were problems that I did not understand, I would ask the sister for her advice.
 If I encountered issues, I would discuss them with her.
 It was at this time that I discovered that in fact she had many strengths that I lacked.
 My heart felt very humiliated.
 I also understood that God had arranged for me to work with this sister because He wanted me to make up for my shortcomings.
 He wanted us to cooperate harmoniously together to do the work that He entrusted us with.
 Gradually, my relationship with the sister became normal and I once again received the Holy Spirit’s work.

 4. When you discover that other people do things that do not conform to your own ideas, do not focus your gaze on the other person.
 Instead, you must first recognize yourself and put the truth into practice.